GaoxingAbdullah/gaoxingabdullah.github.io/index.md

 ## News
+-- <strong>[November, 2024]</strong> I was honored to presented our paper titled "ESMA-IOMT: Efficient and Secure Mutual Authentication in IoMT with RLWE-Based Encryption and Boneh-Boney Signatures" at the IEEE International Conference on E-health Networking, Application & Services(HEALTHCOM), 2024 (Nara, Japan).

-- <strong>[October, 2024]</strong> I was appointed as the Teaching Assistant (TA) for the course "Linear Algeria -  2024 Fall Undergraduate" at Zhejiang Normal University (ZJNU).
+- <strong>[October, 2024]</strong> I was appointed as the Teaching Assistant (TA) for the course "Linear Algeria - Fall 2024" undergraduate course at Zhejiang Normal University (ZJNU).

 - <strong>[October.
-2024]</Strong> I was invited as panel speaker at  Youth in AI Series: The Role of AI in Transforming Healthcare.
+2024]</Strong> I was invited as a panel speaker at  Youth in AI Series: The Role of AI in Transforming Healthcare.
 Recording available [here](https://youtu.be/pj58uSJiPW8).

 -  <strong>[August.
 2024]</strong> Paper title: "ESMA-IOMT: Efficient and Secure Mutual Authentication in IoMT with RLWE-Based Encryption and Boneh-Boney Signatures"  has been accepted at the IEEE International Conference on E-health Networking, Application & Services(HEALTHCOM), 2024 (Nara, Japan).